Issuing Banks Explained

-When you a process a customer’s credit card payment, the transaction moves through multiple financial institutions and systems before the payment ends up in your business's bank account.
-The issuing bank is responsible for providing the initial approval code which ultimately gets sent back to the customer.
-So, what exactly are issuing banks?
+When you process a customer’s credit card payment, the transaction moves through multiple financial institutions and systems before the payment ends up in your business bank account.
+It’s a complex chain of which one key component is the issuing bank.

-If an issuing bank wants to issue a credit card to their customers, they will work closely with the card brands (Visa, Mastercard, Discover) to create a co-branded card as well as the structured reward program that they can benefit from by using it.
+If a card issuing bank wants to issue a credit card to its customers, they will work closely with the card brands (Visa, Mastercard) to create a co-branded card as well as the structured reward program that customers can benefit from by using it.
 The issuing banks and card brands work together closely to ensure their customers are able to use their cards wherever credit cards are accepted and to provide customer service as needed.

 Issuing Bank Role & Responsibilities

 The issuing bank plays an important role in any given transaction.
 When a credit card transaction is processed, an approval request gets sent from the merchant’s terminal, through the processor and card networks, back to the issuing bank.
 The issuing bank then checks to see if the cardholder has enough credit on their account for the requested transaction and whether or not any holds are in place on the card.
 If everything checks out, the issuing bank then sends an approval code back through the card network and processor, to the terminal, completing the transaction.

 When the merchant later settles the batch, the card network will transfer the funds from the issuing bank to the processor, who will then transfer the funds to the merchant account.
 Confused yet?
 It’s okay, this process is complicated, but it's all part of one chain reaction to how your customers' money becomes your money.